Nvidia Drive: Volta and Turing based

+DRIVE AGX Xavier

 The first Volta based Drive PX system was announced at CES 2017 as the Xavier AI Car Supercomputer.
 It was re-presented at CES 2018 as Drive PX Xavier.
 Initial reports of the Xavier SoC suggested a single chip with similar processing power to the Drive PX 2 Autochauffeur system.
 However, in 2017 the performance of the Xavier-based system was later revised upward, to 50% greater than Drive PX 2 Autochauffeur system.
 Drive PX Xavier is supposed to deliver 30 INT8 TOPS of performance while consuming only 30 watts of power.
 This spreads across two distinct units, the iGPU with 20 INT8 TOPS as published early and the somewhat later on announced, newly introduced DLA that provided an additional 10 INT8 TOPS.

-Drive PX Pegasus
+DRIVE AGX Pegasus

-In October 2017 Nvidia and partner development companies announced the Drive PX Pegasus system, based upon two Xavier CPU/GPU devices and two post-Volta (Turing) generation GPUs.
+In October 2017 Nvidia and partner development companies announced the Drive PX Pegasus system, based upon two Xavier CPU/iGPU devices and two Turing generation dGPUs.
 The companies stated the third generation Drive PX system would be capable of Level 5 autonomous driving, with a total of 320 INT8 TOPS of AI computational power and a 500 Watts TDP.

 Ampere based

-Drive AGX Orin
+DRIVE AGX Orin

 The Drive AGX Orin board family was announced on December 18, 2019, at GTC China 2019.
 On May 14, 2020, Nvidia announced that Orin would be utilizing the new Ampere GPU microarchitecture and would begin sampling for manufacturers in 2021 and be available for production in 2022.
 Follow up variants are expected to be further equipped with chip models and/or modules from the Tegra Orin SoC.

 Ada Lovelace based

+DRIVE Atlan (Cancelled)

+Nvidia announced the SoC codenamed Atlan on April 12, 2021 at GTC 2021.

+Nvidia announced the cancellation of Atlan on September 20, 2022, which was supposed to be equipped with a Grace-Next CPU, and an Ada Lovelace based GPU, and Nvidia announced that their next SoC was called Thor.

+Blackwell based

-DRIVE Thor
+DRIVE AGX Thor

-Announced on September 20, 2022, Nvidia DRIVE Thor comes equipped with an Arm Neoverse Poseidon AE CPU and an Ada Lovelace based GPU.
+Announced on September 20, 2022, Nvidia DRIVE AGX Thor comes equipped with an Arm Neoverse V3AE CPU, and a Blackwell based GPU, which was announced on March 18, 2024.
+It features 8-bit floating point support (FP8) and delivers 1000 Sparse INT8 TOPS, 1000 Sparse FP8 TFLOPS or 500 Sparse FP16 TFLOPS of performance.
+Two Thor SoCs can be connected via NVLink-C2C.

+BYD, Hyper, XPENG, Li Auto and ZEEKR have said to be use DRIVE AGX Thor in their vehicles.
+The Lynk & Co 900 is the first production vehicle to feature the DRIVE AGX Thor SoC.